4ntm4n/ms-two/README.md

 ### Design Approach

-The design of the website is created with the functionality of the application in mind .
+The design of the web app is dictated by the functions.
 I did not want to distract the user too much from the core purpose of the application: to have the ability to create and manipulate digital sticky notes.
 Having that said, I wanted the application to feel retro, lo-tech and incorporate a bit of humor to it.

 **Design features**

 - Buttons have **universally understandable**  icons inside them.
 - layout of buttons are **designed to be reached** by your right thumb, even on larger screens.
 - **colors are contrasty** and highlights difference in different elements the user creates.
 - User is **automatically taken to the relevant place on the screen** depending on what action the user takes.
 - The user receives text **feedback** from within **already existing design elements** within the view when an action is taken.

 **Fonts**

-> **Permanent Marker** is a "scribbly font" that was chosen for the title of each note rendered in the view. this is to imitate the look and feel of a real sticky note.
+> **Permanent Marker** is a "scribbly font" that was chosen for the title of each note rendered in the
+>
+> view. this is to imitate the look and feel of a real sticky note.
+>
+> headings have the font set to  **bebas Neue** cursive by default
+>
 > Paragraphs, anchor tags, and other small text areas have the font set to **Ubuntu Condensed** with a fallback of _Sans-serif_ and to create a retro vibe while maximize readability.

 **Colors**